-The Rugvin (Dorsal fin) foundation was established in 2007, after conducting a two-year project under the umbrella of the North Sea Foundation (SDN).
+The Rugvin (Dorsal fin) Foundation was established in 2007, after conducting a two-year project under the umbrella of the North Sea Foundation (SDN).

 The foundation has the following aims:

-The surveys on the Stena Line ferries continued as described in the annual reports (Zanderink & Osinga, 2005 -2010).
+The surveys on the Stena Line ferries continue as described in the annual reports (Zanderink & Osinga, 2005 -2010).
 Observers spot cetaceans from the bridges of the ferries on a monthly basis.
 The total observing time is approximately six hours per survey day and each survey consists of two survey days.
 The first day of observation is on the Stena Hollandica, when the observers travel from Hook of Holland to Harwich.
 On the following day the observers travel back to Hook of Holland on the Stena Britannica.

 The work of the Rugvin foundation would not be possibe without the support and collaboration of organisations and companies mentioned below:

 Since 2005, Stena Line offers the Rugvin foundation the possibility to use the observation bridge of the ferries Hollandica and Britannica.
 Each month the crew welcome our volunteers enthusiastically and offer us food and drinks.
 The crew itself, who are well informed and aware about cetaceans, spot porpoises on a regular basis and register these sightings too.
 The Rugvin foundation is grateful and thankful to the management and crew for their support and participation!